Pelvic inflammatory disease (PID) is an infection of the female upper genital tract, including the womb, fallopian tubes and ovaries.

 The most effective way to prevent PID is to protect yourself from sexually transmitted infections (STIs).

-This means using a condom for vaginal or anal or oral sex.
+This means using a condom for vaginal, anal or oral sex.